How to lodge a contents insurance claim without a receipt

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you can prove ownership of the item you're claiming for, you can get a claim paid out without receipts.
-In fact, there are lots of ways you can show ownership without receipts.
+If you can prove ownership of the item you're claiming for, you can get a contents insurance claim paid without receipts.
+Most insurers will also accept credit card and bank statements, spare parts, warranties and photographic evidence.

 Can I get a claim paid without receipts?

-- Credit card/bank statements showing evidence of purchase.
+- Credit card/bank statements.
+Insurers generally accept credit card or bank statements showing evidence you bought the item as proof of purchase.

 - Declarations from friends and family who have seen the items.